abideenml/llama3.cuda/README.md

 # llama3.cuda

 llama3.cuda is an implementation of Llama 3.1 in pure C/CUDA.
+Built on top of Karpathys llm.c.

 ```bash